JanWood2013/JanEngineering/README.md

 and here I share you what I am doing for it!
 🔗GitHub: https://github.com/JanWood2013

+**New project!**
+//24.06.2026,1:32pm//
+New project avable!
+Find it in my repository 📲"Engine-calculations"!
+With this project you can calculate the horse power (hp) of internal combustion engines.

 **New project soon🔜**
 //23.06.2026, 4:35pm//
 A new project will be here soon!👀